ocapn/ocapn/draft-specifications/Model.md

 > - **JavaScript**: `''`
 > - **Python**: `''`
 >
+> †Strings participate in the [JSON subset](#json-invariants) of OCapN except
+> any strings that contain unpaired/lone surrogates.
+>
 > A string's content must be expressible in UTF-8.
+> Some two-byte Unicode encodings, as in JavaScript strings, can contain
-> Strings in UTF-16 can express unpaired/lone surrogates that cannot be
+> unpaired/lone surrogates that have no valid expression in any UTF and so
-> expressed in any UTF and so cannot be carried by OCapN.
+> cannot be carried by OCapN.
 >
-> \*Strings participate in the JSON subset of OCapN except any strings that
-> contain unpaired/lone surrogates.
->
-> OCapN cannot send or receive strings that come from a UTF-16 language
-> representation (such as a JavaScript string) that contains lone/unpaired
-> surrogates.
 > Notes: [January 2024 meeting
 > notes](https://github.com/ocapn/ocapn/blob/main/meeting-minutes/2024-01-09.md)
 > record that we agreed that strings can only be well-formed Unicode, i.e.,